DeclanChidlow/vale.rocks/src/portfolio/stoat.md

 }
 </style>

-I'm incredibly pleased with how the icon turned out and how it has been integrated into the platform's brand.
+I'm incredibly pleased with how the icon turned out and how it has been [integrated into the platform's brand](https://stoat.chat/updates/celebrating-one-million).
 The Stoat community [proved to love the new icon](https://bsky.app/profile/stoat.chat/post/3memon3azgk22) and even gave them a name, 'Toast'!

+You can download Toast and the rest of Stoat's brand resources [on the Stoat website](https://stoat.chat/brand).